ziliHarvey/CNN-for-Airfoil/README.md

 &emsp;the above raw data is parsed into .mat file for loading
 **/source/raw_data_parsing.py**
 &emsp;This .py file shows steps of building a NIST36-alike organized dataset from raw data
-&emsp;Please unzip 1_300.mat and modify directory and then run it.
+&emsp;Please unzip raw data and modify directory and then run it.
 You can pass all data, which is a 4.2 GB 1_1550.mat file.
 **/source/CNN.py**
-&emsp;Run this file to load, train and print testset result
+&emsp;Run this file to load parsed data 1_300.mat, train and print testset result

  <img src="https://github.com/ziliHarvey/CNN--based-aerodynamics-parameters-prediction-method/raw/master/cnn.png">